The Ten Best Beaches in Sydney

 Either way, head to North Bondi for the best swimming spots — and to avoid the crowds of novice surfers further down the beach.
 If you're looking for a spot to dine, drink or get caffeinated before or after you swim, explore our list of the best restaurants, bars and cafes in Bondi.
 Some of our favourites include Sean's Panorama, Lola's Level 1 and the new Curly Lewis Brewing Co.

-Another stunning stretch of Sydney sand, Manly Beach is hard to beat in charm — from the ferry ride over from the city to the busy promenade, the tree-lined beach and the clear blue waves.
-While it may not be as convenient as, say, Bondi for south-of-the-bridge dwellers, it is certainly still one of Sydney's most famous beaches.
+Another stunning stretch of Sydney sand, Manly Beach is hard to beat in charm — from the ferry ride over from the city to the busy promenade, the tree-lined Sydney beach and the clear blue waves.
+While it may not be as convenient as, say, Bondi for south-of-the-bridge dwellers, it is certainly still one of Sydney's best beaches.
 Plus a trip to Manly on the ferry is a rite of passage for anyone born and bred in Sydney.

 If you want to snag a fresh pastry and cuppa on the way to the beach, stop off at Rollers Bakehouse.
 Later in the day, grab a bottle of natural wine at Winona Wine.
 Once you're done with the sun for the day, finish off with a drink at Manly's speakeasy-style bar The Cumberland (one of Sydney's 20 best bars) or some top-notch Mexican at Chica Bonita.

 Hugged by the headlands and surrounded by a perfect picnicking park, Bronte is one of the loveliest and most accessible city beaches in Sydney.
 Set at the end of the famed, one-kilometre coastal walk, the quiet and unpretentious beach is the perfect place to dive into the water post-walk from Bondi.